FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 ```

 ??? note "Checking the populated archive"
-    After rerunning the parsing and normalization as before:
+    After restarting your notebook kernel and rerunning the parsing and normalization as before:

     ```python
     total_energy = a.data.outputs[0].total_energy[0]